Skip to main content

 OptionTypeRequiredDefaultDescription

-prefixstringN/AThe prefix to use for the access authentication
+prefixstringN/AThe prefix to use for the custom access token authentication

 prefix

-The prefix is used to define a custom prefix when using a bearer token.
-By default when using a bearer token, the Authorization header is passed as Bearer <token>.
+The prefix is used to define a custom prefix when using an access token.
+By default when using custom access token authentication, the Authorization header is passed as Bearer <token>.
 For example, if your bearer token is Passw0rd123!, the header would be:

 HeaderValue